 Following advice from the National Association of Funeral Directors, we are allowing viewing of the deceased including those who have had exposure to Covid.
-In order to minimise risk to our staff, embalming will be suspended until further notice.
-Viewings are strictly by appointment and limited to a maximum of 2 members from the same household at a time.
-Masks should be warn in accordance with government legislation and care taken to sanitise your hands before and after the viewing.
+Viewings are strictly by appointment.
+Masks are optional in accordance with government legislation and care should be taken to sanitise your hands before and after the viewing.

 How many are allowed at the funeral?

 There is no longer a maximum number of attendees set out in law for funerals or commemorative events.
 Instead, the number of attendees will be determined by how many people the venue or outdoor space can safely accommodate.
 This will be based on the COVID-19 risk assessment of the venue or outdoor space, and the measures put in place to limit the spread of COVID-19

 Vale Royal Crematorium